mmohaghegh/recommender/README.md

 `requirements.txt` contains the python packages required for this repository.

 `parameters.json` contains some of the model hyperparameters that was achieved using `model_selection.py`.

+`model_selection.pdf` illustrates accuracies of models with different complexities.